sameetpatil5/nullclass-data-science-projects/report.md

 ## Introduction

-<p align="justify"> This report is prepared to documents my internship experience at **NullClass**, highlighting the tasks undertaken, skills developed, and outcomes achieved during the internship.
+<p align="justify"> This report is prepared to documents my internship experience at <strong>NullClass</strong>, highlighting the tasks undertaken, skills developed, and outcomes achieved during the internship.
 The projects assigned allowed me to explore advanced AI concepts, including natural language processing, sentiment analysis, and multi-modal AI integration, aligning with my learning objectives and career aspirations.

 ---